rlimaeco/social/mass_mailing_base/readme/DESCRIPTION.rst

-[ This file must be max 2-3 paragraphs, and is required. ]

-This module extends the functionality of ... to support ... and to allow you to ...
+This module extends the functionality of mass_mailing by adding type to the sms.sms model allowing the sending of whatsapp.

+This module allows you to create mass mailing whatsapp.

+This module allows send whatsapp to lead/mobile.